-- a) Drivers must have the kill-cord attached to them by looping it around their leg\before starting the engine.
+- a) Drivers must have the kill-cord attached to them by looping it around either their knee or thigh and connecting it back on itself before starting the engine.
+No other means or point of attachment is permitted.
 It must remain attached all the time the engine is running.
-Its operation must be checked prior to leaving the shore for the first time.
-Do NOT loop it around your wrist - b) Drivers must be aware of the wash they are creating and, except in an emergency, must limit the amount when they are in the vicinity of sailing dinghies.
-This is particularly important when leaving or returning to a jetty especially if any dinghies are moored to the bank or jetties. - c) When in close proximity to anyone in the water the engine must be stopped immediately and only restarted when there is no danger to persons in the water. - d) After mooring a support boat, drivers must leave the kill-cord attached to the boat to ensure that it is available for immediate use.

-e) Any defects that occur during use must be noted on a DEFECT SHEET in the boat shed and an email sent to: powerboat.cmyc@gmail.com
+Its operation must be checked prior to leaving the shore for the first time. - b) If the driver needs to move away from the normal driving position the engine should be stopped.
+The position of attachment of the kill cord to the driver shall not be changed in order allow the driver a greater range of movement with the engine running. - c) Drivers must be aware of the wash they are creating and, except in an emergency, must limit the amount when they are in the vicinity of sailing dinghies.
+This is particularly important when leaving or returning to a jetty especially if any dinghies are moored to the bank or jetties. - d) When in close proximity to anyone in the water the engine must be stopped immediately and only restarted when there is no danger to persons in the water. - e) After mooring a support boat, drivers must leave the kill-cord attached to the boat to ensure that it is available for immediate use. - f) Any defects must be reported using the online form, which can be accessed using the QR codes that are displayed in the powerboat sheds and the equipment containers or there is a link on the CMYC website (www.cmyc.co.uk/members-area/policies-and-documents.htm) or email details to: powerboat.cmyc@gmail.com